copyrite/LwotcMinimalText/XComGame.md

 * Light 'Em Up replaces your primary weapon's standard shot.
 It counts as a standard shot.

 ## Lightning Reflexes
-You have +100 Defense against reaction attacks.
+You have +100 defense against reaction attacks.
 This bonus decays by 20 per reaction attack against you after the start of your turn.
 * This ability does not provide defensive bonuses if the unit is disoriented, stunned, panicking, on fire or otherwise impaired.

 ## Lightning Slash